 Under the Constitution of Kenya 2010, the main function of the legislature is to protect the Constitution, promote democratic governance and make laws.
 The legislature (Parliament) is divided into two chambers- the National Assembly and the Senate.

 The National Assembly consists of 290 members elected by registered voters in constituencies, 47 women each elected by registered voters in counties each county represented by one woman; 12 members nominated by parliamentary political parties according to their proportion in the National Assembly- the 12 represent special interests including the youth, persons with disability and workers.
-The Speaker presides over the meetings of the National Assembly and is an ex-officio member.
+The Speaker presides over the meetings of the National Assembly and is an ex-officio member, totaling to 350.

 The National Assembly enacts legislation that may cover both National and County issues.